jcailler/jcailler.github.io/_tabs/miscellaneous.md

 order: 5
 ---

+## AAR Newsletter

+I am the editor of the [AAR newsletter](https://aarinc.org//newletters).
+Please feel free to bring to my attention any information you would like to see featured in the newsletter by writing an email at [newsletter[at]aarinc.org](mailto:newsletter@aarinc.org).
+The newsletter is also a good place to post relevant job opportunities, book publications, new software, and open letters to the automated reasoning community.

+>
+Next Release:\\
+October 2024
+{: .prompt-tip }

+## Science Popularization

 I love science promotion, and I think that sharing science with everyone is an essential part of our work.
 I participated to (and surprisingly won) a few (French) contests of science promotion: [MT180](https://www.youtube.com/watch?v=LdVQyov38sQ), which is the french edition of 3 minute thesis, and [5 minutes to convince](/assets/pdf/5_minutes_pour_convaincre.pdf).